ruff-drivers/usb-manager/README.md

 The `options` is the optional arguments used to construct the instance of the specific usb device.

+#### `cleanupDevice(device)`

+This method is used to do some cleanup work when device is unplugged from the system.

+This method is optional.

+- **device:** The device object which is unplugged from the system.

 ### Extended Methods

 ### `mountDevice`

-This method is used to emit `mount` event when one specific usb device is pluged into the system.
+This method is used to emit `mount` event when one specific usb device is plugged into the system.

 ### `unmountDevice`

-This method is used to emit `unmount` event when one specific usb device is unpluged from the system.
+This method is used to emit `unmount` event when one specific usb device is unplugged from the system.

 ## Contributing